 It makes searching rounded tubers, that can go down in the ground to a depth of 60cm or more, hence it is not an easily produced plant, commercially.
 This deep tuber means that it is very hardy.
 A fact backed up by altitudes of up to 3,300m at which it occurs wild in the Chilean Andes.

-Well-drained soil in full sun, it may take a year to burrow and establish, then it is unstoppable.
+Well-drained soil in full sun.
+Best moved as small tubers which will then take a year to burrow and establish, making just a small amount of top growth but then it is unstoppable.